-Approximately one (1) month prior to the beginning of clinical classes, all requirements for clinical compliance are due.
-It is the student's responsibility to know the compliance requirements and to keep herself/himself updated and in compliance, and to provide the DON with proofs of documentation of this compliance by established due dates and in advance of any expiration dates.
-Excuses and exceptions are not possible and will not be accepted.
-If the student is not in compliance with each of the requirements, they will not be permitted to participate in nursing classes and clinical.
-If necessary, the Compliance Coordinator will drop the student from courses, requiring the student to reapply to the nursing program.
-Please see 'Readmission of CSUSB Nursing Students'.
-The DON reserves the right to add, change, or modify the requirements at any time.
+It is the student's responsibility to understand the compliance requirements and to keep themself updated and in compliance, and to provide the DON with documentation that compliance requirements have been met by established due dates and in advance of any expiration dates.
+Excuses are not accepted.
+If the student is not in compliance with each of the requirements, they will not be permitted to attend nursing classes/clinical.
+The student may be dropped from courses.
+If the student wishes to reapply, the student is directed to refer to the student handbook.
+The DON reserves the right to add, change, or modify these requirements at any time.
+It is the responsibility of the student to contact Nursing Info regarding any compliance issues.